 Our emotions affect our performance.
 Our emotional well-being is driven by our core need for security, i.e. how far we feel accepted and valued.

 There are also 4 Emotional Quadrants that reflect the quantity and quality of our emotional energy, namely: the Survival Zone, Burnout Zone, Renewal Zone and Performance Zone.
-Do check out our full version of The Way We’re Working Isn’t Working symmary to learn how you can sustain positive emotional energy by toggling between the Renewal Zone (where you feel relaxed, peaceful and receptive) and the Performance Zone (where you’re calmly focused, energized, engaged and optimistic), at personal and organizational levels.
+Our full summary version of The Way We’re Working Isn’t Working can teach you how to sustain positive emotional energy by toggling between the Renewal Zone (where you feel relaxed, peaceful and receptive) and the Performance Zone (where you’re calmly focused, energized, engaged and optimistic), at personal and organizational levels.

 MENTAL ENERGY => Need for Self-Expression